Chennai Real Estate Market Forecast 2022- How will the market recover?

 It is to be noted that there was no remarkable development in the price in 2020.
 However, the rental graph showed a hike of 1% on average year-on-year.
 The tenants preferred localities with better infrastructure and connectivity in both the northern and southern regions of Chennai.
 The real estate highlights of Chennai showed that there had been a remarkable change in the demand and supply graph of affordable segment properties in comparison to other segments as the demand surpassed the supply by almost 20%.
 However, the Rs.40-60 lakhs bracket portrayed minimum disequilibrium.

 Chennai Real Estate Market Forecast 2021

 It is also interesting to note the buyer’s preferred large property to accommodate work from home.
 The government has also taken several relief measures to mitigate the impact of Covid-19 and improve liquidity, facilitate credit flow and ease the project delivery pressure on builders.
-The government has undertaken these measures to permit the developers to carry out their operation without any added financial burden and reduce the homebuyers fear by delivering the project within the stipulated period.
+The government has undertaken these measures to permit the developers to carry out their operation without any added financial burden and reduce the homebuyers’ fear by delivering the project within the stipulated period.
 The supply of affordable housing is also a crucial focal point in the real estate market’s reinvigoration in the year 2021.
-The market analysis has shown it to a potential need for incentivizing to regain and widen the market opportunities.
+The market analysis has shown a potential need for incentivizing to regain and widen the market opportunities.